 In the first half, students will learn international finance and macroeconomic theories for an open economy: exchange rate determination; pros and cons of different types of exchange rate regimes; the relationships among exchange rate, interest rate, inflation rate, and national income and economic growth; trade deficit; and causes and consequences of financial crises.
 In the second half, students will learn classical and new trade theories to understand the forces that drive international trade and international migration, analyze their benefits and costs, and examine who get these benefits and who bear the costs.
 Offered once per year.
 Prerequisite: Economics 199 and 211; 212 and 251 recommended but not required.

 The nature and functions of money and of commercial banks and a critical analysis of the operation of the modern commercial banking system.
 Central banking, the Federal Reserve System, and monetary policy.
 The relationships of money and credit to price levels and national income.
 Offered each fall.
-Prerequisite: Economics 199 and 211, and simultaneous enrollment in Economics 212.
+Prerequisite: Economics 199 and 211.

 An introduction to the quantitative tools used by decision makers in both private business and public institutions.
 The course reviews introductory statistical methods and builds to the multiple regression model.
 Applications of these techniques are then developed to explain, predict, and forecast economic and business events.
 Offered each semester.
 Prerequisite: Economics 199 and 211.

 This course is an introduction to experimental economics.
 Students will learn about laboratory and field experiments and major subject areas where laboratory experiments have been used such as auctions.
 The origins of experimental economics and some of the most important results to date will be explored.
 To get a better understanding, students will learn how to design, perform, and engage in experiments and how to interpret their results.
 Additionally, this course will introduce selected topics in behavioral economics.
 Offered occasionally.
 Prerequisite: Economics 199 and 211.